rdbhatkal/Ad-Click-Prediction/README.md

 ## Model

 We build a Random Forest, KNN Classifier and Logistic Regression model to understand which is more reliable for prediction of the Clicked on Ads variable.
+We model our data using our original dataset as well as a feature engineered dataset to see if we can get a better model.

+Through our analysis we found that our model without added features performed better.

 ### Random Forest
 The default Random Forest gives the following metrics: